 The 'School Day' officially starts at 8:45 am.
-At this time supervision and responsibility for children at school commences.
-Children must not be at school before 8:15am at all, as we cannot provide supervision or ensure their safety.
-Children who arrive between 8:15 and 8:30 am must assemble and sit quietly in the supervised area under our outside their classroom.
+At this time responsibility for teaching our children commences.
+Children must not be at school before 8:15am, as we cannot provide supervision or ensure their safety.
+Children who arrive between 8:15 and 8:40am and are in Year 3-6, must assemble and sit quietly in the supervised area in the courtyard outside the office.
+Students in Year 1 - 2 assemble and sit quietly in the junior school courtyard outside E block.

 Students can only enter classrooms with teacher permission/supervision.
-Play equipment and oval are not to be used at this time.
+Play equipment and the ovals are not to be used at this time.
 If children do not meet this requirement their parents/carers will be notified that they will not be permitted at school before 8:45 am.